-Authority for Assignment of SpaceClassrooms are assigned by the Office of the Registrar, unless authority is delegated.
-Academic units with classroom and conference/meeting space will have first priority for that space, providing that the requested classrooms are indicated on the Schedule of Courses form submitted to the Registrar by the required due date.
-These units must assign seminars and classes with small enrollments to academic conference/meeting spaces whenever possible.
+Classrooms are scheduled by the Office of the Registrar, unless authority is delegated.
+Academic units with delegated scheduling authority for a classroom will have first priority for that space, providing that the requested classrooms are included in the Schedule of Courses submitted to the Registrar by the required due date.
+These units must assign seminars and classes with small enrollments to departmental spaces whenever possible.

 Standard Class Times and Days

 Standard meeting patterns are necessary in order optimize classroom utilization and for students and faculty to be able to create workable schedules.
 Classes that utilize standard patterns receive scheduling priority in centrally-controlled classrooms.
 The standard meeting patterns are:

 - Classes meeting for two hours, two days a week on MW, TR, TF or WF.
 Classes meeting in this pattern must begin on even number hours, i.e. 8:00, 10:00, 12:00, 2:00 or 4:00.

 - Classes meeting for one hour, three or more days per week on MWF, MTRF, TWRF, MTWR, MWRF, MTWRF.
 These courses should be distributed evenly over the two-hour blocks.
 For every course meeting on an even hour, another should meet on the subsequent odd hour.